The Mass Games are back in Pyongyang for 2019! Have questions? Here are some answers. FAQ last updated on 21 March 2019.

 How much will it cost to attend the Mass Games?

-Our partners in Pyongyang have now confirmed with us that the cheapest ticket to attend this year's Mass Games will cost 100 euros (1150 seats available), and be classified as a '3rd Class Ticket'.
+Assuming that the prices will be the same as 2018 (also to be confirmed) then the cheapest ticket to attend this year's Mass Games will cost 100 euros (1150 seats available), and be classified as a '3rd Class Ticket'.
 The other tiers of ticket above this are '2nd Class' (270 seats) for 300 EUR, '1st Class' (70 seats) for 500 EUR, and 'VIP' (30 seats) for 800 EUR.

 Please note that the cost of this entry ticket is not included in our Mass Games tour packages as different people in the group may want to sit in different sections (with the higher-class tickets being more central, and having better views).
 Members of a tour group do not all have to sit in the same section.